 Margaret joined Watsi on January 13th, 2017.
-Three years ago, Margaret became the 3179th member to automatically support a new Watsi patient every month.
-Since then, 3,279 more people have become monthly donors!
-Margaret's most recent donation supported Ezekiel, a baby from Tanzania, to fund a secondary hydrocephalus surgery.
+Four years ago, Margaret joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Margaret's most recent donation supported Naw Lah, a 24-year-old pregnant woman from Thailand, to fund a safe Caesarean section for her new baby.

 Margaret has funded healthcare for 50 patients in 7 countries.